-Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4 and H5.
+$\textbf{Note:} \ \text{These are the graduates and loan types to include and exclude in order to fill out CDS H4 and H5.}$

-Include:

-- 2021 undergraduate class: all students who started at your institution as first-time students and received a bachelor's degree between July 1, 2020 and June 30, 2021. - Only loans made to students who borrowed while enrolled at your institution. - Co-signed loans.
+Include: \ 2020 undergraduate class: all students who started at your institution as first- time students and received a bachelor's degree between July 1, 2019 and June 30, 2020.

-Exclude
+- \ only loans made to students who borrowed while enrolled at your institution. - \ co-signed loans.

-- · Students who transferred in.
+Exclude: \ students who transferred in.

-- · Money borrowed at other institutions.
+- \ money borrowed at other institutions.

-- · Parent loans
+- \ parent loans

-- Students who did not graduate or who graduated with another degree or certificate (but no bachelor's degree).
+- \ students who did not graduate or who graduated with another degree or certificate (but no bachelor's degree)

-- Any aid related to the CARE Act or unique the COVID-19 pandemic.

-your institution as first-time students and received a bachelor's degree between July 1, 2020 and June 30, 2021.
-Exclude students who transferred into your institution. -- --
+Provide the number of students in the 2020 undergraduate class who started at your institution as first-time students and received a bachelor's degree between July 1, 2019 and June 30, 2020.
+Exclude students who transferred into your institution